The annual social cost of road injury crashes per person in the Waikato region fell between 2007 and 2013 but has risen again in recent years.

-This indicator is the estimated social costs of road injury crashes per person and per year in the Waikato region.
+This indicator is the estimated annual social costs of road injury crashes per person in the Waikato region.

 Check out related information on our website and other organisations’ websites listed on our Waikato Progress Indicators’ Useful Links page.

 The Ministry of Transport calculates the annual estimates of the ‘social cost’ of road crashes and injuries, which are based on loss of life and life quality, loss of output due to temporary incapacitation, medical costs, legal costs and vehicle damage costs.
 The estimates account for changes in the mix of crashes by area and severity; the average number of injuries received in a crash; any inflationary effects and any changes in the levels of non-reporting.

 The loss of life component is estimated by the amount of money that the members of the New Zealand population would be willing to pay for a safety improvement which results in the expected avoidance of one premature death (i.e. willingness-to-pay method).

 Regional time series in current prices are from a custom request to the Ministry of Transport.
 Secondary data on the average social cost of road crashes and injuries per region are also available in annual reports on the Ministry of Transport website(external link).
 Note that the time series is retrospectively updated each year to account for revised crash and injury data as well as price rebasing